helenst/train-times-display/README.md

 ------
 * Thanks to adafruit for the [excellent character LCD tutorial](http://learn.adafruit.com/character-lcds/overview)
 * Thanks to [dgym](https://github.com/dgym) for helping fix my rusty C.
+* Begrudging thanks to NRE for at least putting your live departure info on a fixed, scrapable URL (now, please open it up properly!).
+Also for providing me with plenty of opportunities to test delay data. ;P